InAnimaTe/docker-postgres-s3-archive/README.md

 Taken from [siomiz/postgresql-s3](https://github.com/siomiz/PostgreSQL-S3), this image has the necessary utilties for you to perform continuous postgres backups to S3.
 The idea is here is to provide an easy ready-to-go way to dump an entire postgresql database, compress it, encrypt it, and push it to Amazon s3.

+> Please check the version/tag you pull of this image.
+If a version mismatch
+> occurs, pg_dumpall will not execute!

 ##### Features:

 * Symmetric Encryption via gpg